 Just as our stockholders put their money at risk when they invest in our Company, we believe that a significant portion of our executives' compensation should be at risk.
-For example, in 2015, assuming achievement of target performance objectives, approximately 71% of Mr. Lorberbaum's total target direct compensation was at risk, and approximately 29% was paid as salary.
-Approximately 26% of Mr. Lorberbaum's total target direct compensation was represented by his annual cash bonus award and approximately 44% of his total target direct compensation was represented by his long-term incentive opportunity.
-Our other named executive officers had similar allocations of target salary and at-risk compensation for 2015: 68% of the principal compensation components for our named executive officers in the aggregate was at risk and tied to performance of our stock price and variable financial metrics for 2015.
+For example, in 2017, assuming achievement of target performance objectives, approximately 71% of Mr. Lorberbaum's total target direct compensation was at risk, and approximately 29% was paid as salary.
+Our other named executive officers had similar allocations of target salary and at-risk compensation for 2017: 67% of the principal compensation components for our named executive officers in the aggregate was at risk and tied to performance of our stock price and variable performance metrics.
+Based on the Company's performance in 2017, approximately 29% of the total direct compensation actually paid to Mr. Lorberbaum was represented by his annual bonus award and approximately 52% of the total direct compensation actually paid to Mr. Lorberbaum was represented by his long-term incentive opportunity.